kliment-olechnovic/voropadding-app/README.md

 ```

 will generate both a padding details table `padding_5zyg.tsv`,
-and an adjacency table file `padding_5zyg_edges.ts`.
+and an adjacency table file `padding_5zyg_edges.tsv`.

-The generated table adjacency table has the following three columns:
+The generated adjacency table has the following three columns:

 * `id_a` is the first ball index, equals the position of the ball row in the main padding table
 * `id_b` is the second ball index, equals the position of the ball row in the main padding table